 Another common question is, "what will happen with the couples property."
 In short, marital property is distributed, without regard to any marital misconduct, in just proportions considering factors such as the contribution of each spouse to the acquisition of the marital property, value of the property set apart to each spouse, the duration of the marriage, and the economic circumstances of each spouse when the division of property has become effective.

-If you are in need of a divorce attorney, please contact us in order to schedule a free consultation.
+If you are in need of a divorce attorney, please contact Wise Law, LLC in order to schedule a free consultation.

 Uncontested Divorce: Typically, an uncontested divorce occurs when both parties can come to an agreement regarding the division of the marital property; and, if applicable, on matters involving the parties' children.
 Uncontested Divorces do not result in litigation.